 Applicants can work at multiple sites under a single employer or within the same network under dependent satellite facilities.
 Each CSF must meet all eligibility requirements.
-The Point of Contacts (POCs) for each site will be responsible for completing the EVFs.
+The Points of Contact (POCs) for each site will be responsible for completing the EVFs.
 Applicants are restricted from receiving service credit for work at other facilities outside of the network of the single employer.
-An applicant working for more than one employer is ineligible for the Nurse Corps LRP contract.